Top five things you don’t want to hear your kiddos say that’ll surely not simplify Christmas…

 I, a former Martha Stewart soiree enthusiast, am going to write a post on ten steps to simplifying Christmas.
 Insert laugh here.

 Simplifying Christmas, or any soirees, hasn’t been my thing.

 Some years ago, I hired a clown to for a thirty person party.
 I handmade circus invitations.
 I spent hours placing the red and white tent over our backyard playground.
 My daughter was turning three and wouldn’t remember.

 I’ve been slowly unwinding that party approach ever since.

 The message is clear.
-There’s not enough time to sit back and relax, enjoy the process, cause there’s too much to do.
-How am I going to seize the moment if I am not in the moment?
+There’s not enough time to sit back, relax, and enjoy the process, because there’s too much to do.

 So much angst for one day.
 A weird perception of perfection that we’re told is important, and who is telling us to do this?

 So my goal is now to enjoy the process.
 The ten things I’ve learned to help simplify Christmas…

 There’s a clear shift in seasons around these parts: the season of materialism.